PackeTsar/meraki-cli/README.md

 ~$
 ```

-Many commands which make changes to the dashboard (like `updateDeviceSwitchPort` above) have optional arguments which are used to send those changes.
+Many commands which make changes to the dashboard (like `updateDeviceSwitchPort` above) have optional arguments (like `--vlan` and `--name`) which are used to send those changes.
 See the below help page for the `updateDeviceSwitchPort` command:

 ```
 ~$